What if I get into rent arrears?

 Your landlord can also ask that an APA Managed Payment be set up if you are in 2 months’ or more rent arrears or they have reason to believe that you will struggle to pay your rent.

 Wayne and Carol have four children and have found it difficult to manage their money since the Benefit Cap started to affect them, meaning their benefits were drastically reduced.
 They explained their difficulties to their Work Coach who then set them up on an APA Managed Payment to Landlord.
-Their Housing Costs Element is now paid to their landlord.
+An amount up to the value of Housing Costs Element is now paid to their landlord.

 Advice on money and debt